Fairfield Conservation Commission

-Our membership advocates a considerate approach that respects the legitimate concerns of, for example, non-dog guardians and other “passive” users of public areas; while maintaining recreation zones for families to enjoy responsibly with their dogs.
+Our membership advocates a considerate approach that respects the legitimate concerns of, for example, non-dog guardians and other “passive” (non-consumptive) users of public areas; while maintaining recreation zones for families to enjoy responsibly with their dogs.
 The key is managing those dynamics to accommodate the varying interests and expectations of everyone who visits them throughout the year; and, resisting the tendency to incorporate intolerance as the over-arching theme that frames scrutiny of access to public Open Space Areas in Fairfield for families with dogs.

 Among the suggestions we expect the Commission to examine is transitioning the Lake Mohegan Open Space Area to a “leash-only” designation.

 We hope that the Commission will use this as a “last option” only.

 Because, it is simply not appropriate to lay blame broadly, or, to punish un-involved walkers.